xenocrat/sfnt2woff/README.md

 #### Return Values

-Returns an object of type SimpleXMLElement representing the XML metadata.
+Returns an object of type SimpleXMLElement representing the XML metadata, or `false` if no metadata block has been set.

 ### `set_woff_priv`